 AM: Blaise Matuidi

 The French midfielder joined PSG in 2011 from Saint-Etienne.
 He spent six trophy-laden years at the club before seeking a new challenge at Juventus.

-At 34, Matuidi is currently in the twilight of his career playing for Beckham’s Inter Miami in MLS.
+Matuidi retired late last year, having spent the twilight of his career playing for Beckham’s Inter Miami in MLS.